 I provide individual counseling to persons aged 16 and up as well as couples counseling and family counseling sessions.
 I can see clients ages 12-15 individually on a case by case basis, but will strongly suggest family therapy for anyone wanting counseling for their children under age 15.

-I welcome all clients regardless of religion, ethnicity, sexual preference, or socioeconomic background or position.
+I welcome all clients regardless of religion, ethnicity, sexual preference, gender idenity, or socioeconomic background or position.
 I do not discriminate and I do not judge no matter your life's choices or circumstances.

 Can’t find the info you need?